RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Experiments

 \subsection{Simulation-based Experiment Setup}

 \textbf{Navigation in unseen environments.} We evaluate our approach on the Habitat HM3Dv2 dataset (HM3D-Semantics-v0.2~\cite{yadav2023habitat}, released in the 2023 Habitat Challenge), which includes six goal categories.
 For our experiments, we select 10 single-floor scenes comprising 279 episodes in total.
-In each episode, the agent’s starting position is randomly sampled to assess navigation performance in previously unseen environments.
+In each episode, the agent’s starting position is randomly sampled to assess navigation performance in unseen environments.
+The \textit{move forward} action moves the agent by 25 cm, while \textit{turn} actions adjust orientation by 30°.
 Considering the trade-off between system storage and performance, we set the maximum episode length to 300 steps.

 \textbf{Navigation with contextual video.} We use the same 10 scenes and manually collect one video trajectory per scene by teleoperating the robot in the simulator.
 For evaluation, the agent is initialized near the endpoint of the collected video to ensure partial overlap between the agent’s initial observation and the video frames, which facilitates re-localization.
 For each scene, we randomly sample 2 or 3 starting positions near the video endpoint, resulting in 100 episodes in total across 6 object categories.